 The City of Anniston's current CDBG budget provides support in areas such as street improvements, slum and blight clearance, and assistance to public service agencies.

-To read more about 2014's CDBG click here.
+To read more about CDBG's 2015 Action Plan click here.

 Community Development Department